Oliveolive_Asktheexpert_Article_header.jpg

 Reusing Olive Waste | Ask the Expert

-Laura Nystrom, a professor of food biochemistry at ETH Zurich, is part of the European Food Innovation and Technology (EIT) Food project Phenoliva, which is aiming to turn olive waste into useful products.
+Laura Nystrom, a professor of food biochemistry at ETH Zurich, is part of the European Food Innovation and Technology (EIT) Food project Phenoliva, which aims to turn olive waste into useful products.
 We asked Laura about what valuable components she can extract from olive waste, how they do it and how the components they recover can be put to good use.

 Why is olive waste - or pomace - a problem?